 Sleep Easy With This Simple Bedtime Yoga Routine

 Lack of sleep and stress go hand in hand.
 If you’re one of countless individuals not getting the sleep you need, you’ve likely noticed that not sleeping can take a serious toll on your mental and emotional well-being.
-Sleep experts say we need 7-9 hours of sleep each night.
+Sleep experts say we need seven to nine hours of sleep each night.
 Most of us are lucky to squeeze in six.

 A simple bedtime yoga routine is what you need.
 Invite yourself to soothe your senses before bed by engaging in the following yoga for sleep sequence.
 These gentle postures, combined with a focus on the breath, will help calm body, mind and soul and will soon have you sleeping easy.